OpenAPITools/openapi-generator/samples/openapi3/client/petstore/python/docs/StoreApi.md

 # create an instance of the API class
 api_instance = petstore_api.StoreApi(petstore_api.ApiClient(configuration))

+# example, this endpoint has no required or optional parameters
 try:
     # Returns pet inventories by status
     api_response = api_instance.get_inventory()